-As the above suggests, severance pay and a severance package are distinct concepts, but they are both frequently referred to only as ‘severance’.
-Yes, an easy solution might be for people – namely, professionals – to simply start specifying exactly what we mean, but, frankly, we humans love shortcuts.
-Using jargon also signals to others that we know what we’re talking about, so it can be very tempting to use it, even at the expense of clarity.
+As the above suggests, severance pay and a severance package are distinct concepts, but they are both frequently referred to only as ‘severance’. es, an easy solution might be for people – namely, professionals – to simply start specifying exactly what we mean, but, frankly, we humans love shortcuts.
 Since all of that is unlikely to change, let’s take a moment to unpack these terms.

 What is a Severance Package